wvuweb/cleanslatecms-liquid-docs/35-blog-templates.md

 **How do I add a featured blog post to my homepage (or another page)?**

-You can add a label or multiple labels to a blog post or blog posts using [this code in your template](#).
+You can add a label or multiple labels to a blog post or blog posts using [this code in your template](https://gist.github.com/wvuwebgist/023a0ef7bd5617bf6cea1b1555b0ab01).
 First, change the blog ID.
-Then, choose which tag(s) you want included via tags="my-tag,my-tag-2".
-Choose how many posts to display via limit="1".
-Here's a simplified example if you're looking to break this code down.
+Then, choose which tag(s) you want included via `labels: "my-tag,my-tag-2"`.
+Choose how many posts to display via `limit: "1"`.
+Here's a [simplified example](https://gist.github.com/wvuwebgist/88de48f8baed233c8ab14637d3c4c834) if you're looking to break this code down.

 **Can I exclude a certain label from a blog feed?**

 This usually happens if you don’t want your “featured stories” repeated next to your regular blog articles.
-To exclude a certain label from a list of blog articles, use `tags_op="none" tags="dont-show-stuff-with-this-label"` on the `<r:articles>` tag.
+To exclude a certain label from a list of blog articles, use `labels_op: "none", labels: "dont-show-stuff-with-this-label"` on the `{% assign articles %}` tag.
 Here’s an [exclude label code example](#).

 **How do I pull articles from multiple tags/labels?**

-Where you're referencing `tags: "xyz"`, enter your tags as a comma separated list _without_ spaces.
-For example: `tags: "history,art,event"`.
-This could also be: `labels: "history,art,event"`.
+Where you're referencing `labels: "xyz"`, enter your tags/labels as a comma separated list _without_ spaces.
+For example: `labels: "history,art,event"`.
+Note: you could also use `tags: "history,art,event"`; however, we recommend using `labels:` as it has better compatability within CleanSlate.

 **How do I pull blog posts that include ALL of the included labels?**

-On the `<r:articles>` tag, include `tags_op: "all" tags: "admissions,year-2050"`.
+On the `{% assign articles %}` tag, include `labels_op: "all", labels: "admissions,year-2050"`.
 This will only show blog posts with both `admissions` and `year-2050` labels.

 **Can I pull a list of blog posts onto another page, but have content authors specify which tags/labels to pull via the CleanSlate UI?**